storj/docs/app/learn/concepts/definitions/page.md

     10. **Pointer** - A pointer is a subset of metadata that is data structure that either contains the inline segment data, or keeps track of which storage nodes the pieces of a remote segment were stored on, along with other per-file metadata.
 Pointer data is not client side encrypted, so that a Satellite can repair a segment and replace the location of pieces.

 12. **Erasure Code Definitions** - Data redundancy on the network is achieved using erasure codes.
 Erasure coding is a means of data protection in which data is broken into pieces, where each piece is expanded and encoded with redundant data.
-The pieces are then stored across a set of different storage locations to reduce the risk of data loss due to the loss of any one data location.&#x20;
+The pieces are then stored across a set of different storage locations to reduce the risk of data loss due to the loss of any one data location.

     1.  **Erasure Code Ratio** - An erasure code is often described as a ratio of two numbers, _k_ and _n_.
 If a block of data is encoded with a _k_, _n_ erasure code, there are _n_ total generated erasure shares, where only any _k_ of them are required to recover the original block of data!
 It doesn’t matter if you recover all of the even numbered shares, all of the odd numbered shares, the first _k_ shares, the last _k_ shares, whatever.
 Any _k_ shares can recover the original block.